 Join their peer support group on Facebook Diabetes UK chat: Your friends in the North.

 There are several programmes to help improve your health and lifestyle.
 Have a look at the Living Well Rochdale website to see what's available.

 Community Cooking Classes

-The project will encourage more user led-physical activities and more healthy options when it comes to diet, and cooking/preparation of healthy low budget meals’.
-This project will improve health and wellbeing of local people/communities and beneficiaries who would otherwise develop (long term) ill health caused by type 2 diabetes, obesity, poor diet, poor mental health and wellbeing through lack of physical exercise.
-Bilingual sessions will also be run by bilingual service users to support language issues.
+The project encourages healthy options when it comes to diet, and cooking/preparation of healthy low budget meals.
+This project aims to improve the health and wellbeing of local people and communities who would otherwise develop ill health caused by type 2 diabetes, obesity, poor diet, poor mental health and wellbeing through lack of physical exercise.
+Bilingual sessions will also be run to support individuals as required.

 For further information, guidance, and services please click the link below:

 Physical Activity Groups

 - Greater Manchester Moving website allows you to search for what activities are going on in your local area.